 What Does a Bad Starter Sound Like? – The Symptoms and Solutions

-Even a functioning starter creates some noises!
+Even a functioning starter creates some noise!
 You will hear it when turning the engine although for a brief time.
-It could linger a bit during cold weather when the starter needs some time to get to the 15psi oil pressure required for the engine to kick in.
+It could linger a bit during cold weather when the starter needs some time to get to the 15 psi oil pressure required for the engine to kick in.
 But, what does a bad starter sound like?

 What Does a Bad Starter Sound Like?

-When your car does not start and you hear successive clicks in a rapid order, the problem is again not with the starter.
-It could be a drained up battery caused by cold weather or accidentally keeping the headlights or a few other accessories ON overnight.
+When your car does not start and you hear successive clicks in rapid order, the problem is again not with the starter.
+It could be a drained-up battery caused by cold weather or accidentally keeping the headlights or a few other accessories ON overnight.
 A bad alternator could also be the culprit in this case.